Characters sheet for the novel and James Bond film Goldfinger.

 - Ambiguously Gay: Or more likely asexual, since he claims his only passion is the increase of his gold supply.
 He pays Jill Masterson to hang around with him in public, but according to her that's all he requires of her.

 - Antagonist Title: Specifically, his last name.

-- Bling-Bling-BANG!: Has a gold-plated revolver, which makes him the first "man with a golden gun" in the Bond movies.
+- Bling-Bling-BANG!: Has a gold-plated revolver, which technically makes him the first "man with a golden gun" in the Bond movies.
 In the novel, he has a gold-plated Colt 1908 Vest Pocket, which also made him the first "man with a golden gun" before Scaramanga arrived.

 - Cheaters Never Prosper: Bond puts an end to both his cards and golf cheating schemes.

 - Continuous Decompression: Interestingly, this was how Oddjob died in the novel, but Goldfinger dies this way in the movie when Bond deliberately uses Goldfinger's gun to shoot a plane window, sucking Goldfinger out of the plane and to his demise.

 - Color Motifs: Gold, of course.
 Nearly all of his outfits in the movie feature the colour prominently, drives a gold-plated Rolls-Royce Phantom III and carries a golden gun.
 Even Goldfinger's hair is gold.
 Lampshaded when he states that all his life he has been fond of the colour.

 - Cool Car: His Rolls-Royce is pretty nice.